SamuelNCarvalho/safra-framework/readme.md

 ## Installation

-To run this beta version, you need to clone it and install dependencies:
+To run this alpha version, you need to clone it and install dependencies:

 ```
 git clone https://github.com/SamuelNCarvalho/safra-framework.git safra